 Aquarium Rescape Process:

-I first got out all the aquascaping hardscape materials – some driftwood and some Ohko stone.
+I first removed all the aquascaping hardscape materials – some driftwood and some Ohko stone.

 Aquascaping a nano tank like the Fluval Spec V is challenging.
-Not a lot of room to play with.
-I ended up with a single major stone for the aquascape.
-It seemed that another stone or two would be nice, but real estate is precious and I know that ultimately I will want room for plants, not rocks.
-At least the one rock is somewhat large scale in this tank.
+There’s not a lot of room to play with.
+I ended up with a single central stone for the aquascape.
+It seemed that another stone or two would be nice, but real estate is precious, and I know I will ultimately want room for plants, not rocks.
+At least the one rock is somewhat large-scale in this tank.
 I had one other stone in there that was used to prop up and stabilize the main stone.

 I siphoned the water out of the old tank as much as possible, leaving all the critters inside.
 This includes dozens of red cherry shrimp and a single Green Neon, ‘Uno’.

-With most of the water and weight out of the tank, I unplugged everything and simply lifted the tank onto another staging area.
-I added Seachem Prime dechlorinator and refilled the old tank in it’s temporary location.
+With most of the water and weight out of the tank, I unplugged everything and lifted the tank onto another staging area.
+I added Seachem Prime dechlorinator and refilled the old tank in its temporary location.
 I plugged in the pump and heater as life support.
-With the tank setup in a new location, I could take my time getting the new equipment setup.
+With the tank setup in a new location, I could take my time getting the new equipment set up.

 Next, I used a small cup to fill in with new substrate.
 I am still using Up Aqua Aquasand.
 Once happy with the level of substrate, I carefully started adding water.